Best Construction Estimating Software for 2026

 Accessibility

 When choosing construction estimating software, it’s worth thinking about the installation and setup process, as well as how you’ll access the tool every time you use it.
-Some products require an onsite installation with a company representative, while others require nothing more than a simple online signup.
+Some products require a complex remote installation and database setup with a support representative, while others require nothing more than a simple online signup.
 We prefer products with an easy setup process, but it is also a one-time hassle, so unless getting set up very quickly is important for your business, this shouldn’t carry too much weight in the decision.
 Ongoing product accessibility, on the other hand, is something that users should factor in heavily.
 We prefer products that are accessible online, or at least available on any platform—Mac or Windows.
 Online estimating software products have the benefit of being accessible from any device, and they usually offer stronger collaboration capabilities as well.

 Product Design & User Experience

 Since you’ll use the estimating tool often, if not every day, it’s important to make sure that the interface suits you.
-Luckily, most companies offer free trials or, at least, product demos, to prospective users.
+Luckily, most companies offer product demos to prospective users, and many offer free trials.
+However, enterprise-grade solutions, such as Sage and Procore, typically require a guided demo rather than a self-service trial.
 Make sure you’re comfortable with the workflow that the software uses and that the controls aren’t too outdated.
 Even if you’re “old-fashioned,” an outdated interface isn’t a very good sign for an estimating software company.
 For these reasons, we assigned higher scores to products with clean and modern interfaces, and we include product screenshots and videos alongside our reviews for your reference.

 Features & Integrations